0xProject/0x-examples/swap-v2-allowance-holder-headless-example/README.md

 ### What is the difference between Permit2 and AllowanceHolder?

 <details>

-<summary>Read more about when to use AllowanceHolder vs Permit2</summary>
+<summary>What is the difference between using Permit2 and AllowanceHolder for Swap API?</summary>

-0x Swap API offers you the optionality to either use [Permit2](https://0x.org/docs/next/introduction/0x-cheat-sheet#permit2-contract) or [AllowanceHolder](https://0x.org/docs/next/introduction/0x-cheat-sheet#allowanceholder-contract) as the allowance target.
+0x Swap API allows you to choose between two allowance methods: [Permit2](https://0x.org/docs/introduction/0x-cheat-sheet#permit2-contractcontract) or [AllowanceHolder]([../introduction/0x-cheat-sheet#allowanceholder-contract](https://0x.org/docs/introduction/0x-cheat-sheet#allowanceholder-contract)).

+The decision when choosing between Permit2 or AllowanceHolder boils down to mainly UX and integration type.

+**When to Use Permit2**

-For most applications, we recommend using the Permit2 flow for swaps and setting allowances on the Permit2 contract.
-This process requires two user signatures per trade: an offchain signature for limited approval and an onchain signature for the trade.
-If your integration doesn't support collecting offchain signatures, such as with smart contracts, we recommend using AllowanceHolder.
+For most applications, we recommend using Permit2.
+This method requires two user signatures per trade:

-AllowanceHolder is an alternative to Permit2 as the allowance target.
-While Permit2's single-use method provides enhanced security, some projects may prefer not to use a double-signature UX.
-This applies to teams integrating Swap API into smart contracts or aggregating across multiple sources and wanting consistent UI.
+-   A signature for limited approval
+-   A signature for the trade itself

+Permit2 is also recommended for setups involving multisig or smart contract wallets, as long as the smart contract supports [EIP-1271](https://eips.ethereum.org/EIPS/eip-1271), which most do.

+Additionally, Permit2 is a standard that allows users to share token approvals across smart contracts.
+If a user has an infinite allowance set on Permite2 via another app, they don't need to reset the allowance.

+**When to Use AllowanceHolder**

+We recommend using Permit2 for most situations.
+However, if your integration doesn't support a double-signature flow, such as with smart contracts that aren't compatible with [EIP-1271](https://eips.ethereum.org/EIPS/eip-1271), AllowanceHolder is a better choice.
+It works best for single-signature use cases, including:

+-   Projects integrating the Swap API into smart contracts without EIP-1271 support.
+-   Teams aggregating across multiple sources and aiming for a consistent user experience across all integrations.

+If you're concerned about upgrade speed, consider using AllowanceHolder, as it closely resembles the 0x Swap v1 integration.
+This approach can help streamline the upgrade process for teams that previously used Swap v1.

+**Key Points:**

+-   **Permit2:** Ideal for for most applications.
+Involves two signatures, one signature for limited approval and one signature for the trade itself.
+Also recommended for multisig or smart contract wallets.
+-   **AllowanceHolder:** Best for single-signature use cases, especially in smart contracts that don't support [EIP-1271](https://eips.ethereum.org/EIPS/eip-1271) or meta-aggregators.

+For more details, check out the [Permit2 and AllowanceHolder contracts](https://0x.org/docs/introduction/0x-cheat-sheet#permit2-contract)

 Still have questions?
 [Reachout to our team](https://0x.org/docs/introduction/community#contact-support).

 </details>
-<br></br>

 > [!WARNING]
 > This is a demo, and is not ready for production use.
 The code has not been audited and does not account for all error handling.
 Use at your own risk.